Embracing Regenerative Ocean Farming: The Future of Sea Moss Cultivation

 “Sea moss” is an umbrella name for multiple different edible seaweeds with similar properties, but they can vary quite a lot.
 Sea moss is not one specific species.
 Common names you may hear are Kappaphycus, Eucheuma, and Gracilaria.

 A second misconception (as we understand it) relates to Irish moss.
 People often label all sea moss as “Irish moss” and assign it the scientific name Chondrus crispus.
-In practice, Caribbean sea moss is typically referring to tropical red seaweeds like Eucheuma and the others above, while Chondrus crispus is commonly known as a cold-water species, not a tropical seaweed.
+In practice, Caribbean sea moss typically refers to tropical red seaweeds like Eucheuma and the others above, while Chondrus crispus is commonly known as a cold-water species, not a tropical seaweed.

 The different types of sea moss don’t all grow the same.
-They vary in growth speed, sensitivity to heat, turbidity, and shifts in water salinity, as well as in their physical features like colour and texture.
+They vary in growth speed, sensitivity to heat, turbidity, and shifts in water salinity, as well as in their physical features like color and texture.
 Selecting the right species for the location is important.

-Training tools and resources
+Training Tools and Resources

 We’ve collected some technical resources that support growers in planning good ocean farms.
 These resources will lay out a practical pathway you can follow whether you’re a first-time farmer, a community group, or a project lead.